-Only one authorization for AT services is issued.
+Only 1 authorization for AT services is issued.
 The authorization period is the effective date of the POC or POC revision request through the POC end date.

-After the approved device purchases are made and the in-person set-up visit is completed, the POC or POC revision, the receipt(s) for the purchases and the “Assistive Technology Form” are sent to the data management contractor (DMC), the DMC issues and releases the PA to the SCA upon receipt of complete and accurate information.
-The SCA is then notified of the release of the authorization and can bill the Medicaid fiscal intermediary for these expenses.
-OAAS, or its designee, shall maintain documentation, including each beneficiary’s AT services form with original receipts, as record of payment to the SCA.
+After the approved device purchases are made and the in-person set-up visit is completed, the POC or POC revision, the receipt(s) for the purchases and the “Assistive Technology Form” are sent to the data management contractor.
+(See Appendix B for a copy of this form).

+The support coordination agency is then notified of the release of the authorization by the data contractor and can bill the Medicaid fiscal intermediary for these expenses.
+If the support coordination agency did not pay for the device/items, the support coordination agency shall reimburse the actual purchaser within 10 calendar days of receipt of reimbursement.

+The OAAS RO, or its designee, shall maintain documentation, including each beneficiary’s AT services form with original receipts and copies of cancelled checks, as record of payment to the purchaser.
 This documentation is for accounting and monitoring purposes.

 Billing for AT services must be completed within 60 calendar days after the set-up visit in order for the reimbursement to be paid.

+Financial Management Services

+Providers of Financial Management Services (FMS) are reimbursed at an established monthly rate.
+(See Appendix C – Billing Codes).
+The data contractor issues a monthly authorization to the Fiscal Employer Agent (FEA).
+The FEA uses the data contractor’s database to retrieve PAs, but does not utilize the database to document the provision of services.
+The FEA may bill, using the proper PA, after services are delivered.

 Span Date Billing